anandsof/online/docs/index.md

 $datapasswd = "database_pwd";<br>
 $base = "database_name";<br>
 ***********
-Please make sure you enter correct values as it will lead to MySQL connection error.
+Please make sure you enter correct values as any incorrect value will lead to MySQL connection error.

 **Step 7 : Upload files to server**